jazzzchan/PUI2017_yc3300/HW7_yc3300/README.md

 _$H_1$ : $\frac{W{\mathrm{weekend}}}{W{\mathrm{week}}} > \frac{M{\mathrm{weekend}}}{M_{\mathrm{week}}}$

 2. I am finishing model analysis using the chi-squared test Charlie's feedback.
 The first part of my assignment came from Hw4 and chi-sq test came from HW4-assigntment3 chi-test
+3. Besides than doing subscrier and customer comparison March, as suggested by Unisse Chua, I am also doing one in June

 ## Assignment 2: finish SQL lab